Project: Custom Design Thinking Workshop

 Location: Indianapolis, IN

-The Museum hired Designing Insights to run a two-day workshop with curators, evaluators, designers, and web developers to help the museum begin to answer the question, “How might we help museum visitors understand the car design process?”
+The Museum hired Designing Insights to run a two-day design thinking workshop with curators, educators, designers, and web developers to help the museum begin to answer the question, “How might we help museum visitors understand the car design process?”

-We developed and facilitated an intensive two-day workshop that resulted in a strategy and actionable ideas for digital and analog activities focusing on the car design process.
-Staff identified visitors’ interests and knowledge around the car design process, brainstormed interpretive approaches and analog and digital-based activities, created rapid prototypes, and tested prototypes with visitors in the galleries.
+We developed and facilitated an intensive two-day workshop that resulted in a strategy and actionable ideas for activities focusing on the car design process.
+Staff identified visitors’ interests and knowledge around the car design process, brainstormed interpretive approaches, created rapid prototypes, and tested prototypes with visitors in the galleries.